 Since 2018 Encamp’s Tier II Reporting solution has made us the EHS industry’s largest third-party filer of Tier II reports for Section 312 EPCRA compliance.
-To date, as environmental regulation and compliance gurus who come from environmental science and EHS consulting backgrounds, we’ve helped our customers file thousands of Tier II reports… and counting.
+As environmental regulation and compliance gurus who come from environmental management, state regulatory agency and EHS consulting backgrounds, we’ve helped our customers file thousands of Tier II reports to date… and counting.

 Here are the Top 10 Tier II reporting issues we see most consistently — a checklist, if you will, to help your company avoid making the same mistakes:

 - Companies don’t submit environmental compliance reports even though they should

 - Chemical inventory is reported incorrectly or inaccurately

 - Certain chemicals aren’t reported when they should be

 - Chemicals are incorrectly-marked as extremely hazardous substances (EHSs)

 If even one of these issues applies to your company’s Tier II reporting, it’s a non-compliance red flag to regulators.
 Three or more?
 Maybe it’s time to re-examine your company’s reporting processes.
 Encamp’s Guided Environmental Compliance method blends high-tech solutions like digitization with high-touch support to make compliance data easier to manage for EPCRA compliance and automated Tier II reporting.

 Along with our experienced Customer Success and compliance teams for all things Tier II, we aren’t just here to help you avoid reporting errors.
 We’re here to make sure your company maintains compliance via accurate EPCRA reporting and avoids non-compliance violations.